lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 In the body of a reaction in the C target, the value of an input is obtained using the syntax `name->value`, where `name` is the name of the input port.
 See, for example, the `Destination` reactor in [Triggers, Effects, and Uses](/docs/handbook/inputs-and-outputs#triggers-effects-and-uses).

-To set the value of outputs, use one of several variants of the `SET` macro.
+To set the value of outputs, use one of several variants of the `lf_set` macro.
 See, for example, the `Double` reactor in [Input and Output Declarations](/docs/handbook/inputs-and-outputs#input-and-output-declarations).)

-There are several variants of the `SET` macro, and the one you should use depends on the type of the output.
-The simple version `SET` works for all primitive C type (int, double, etc.) as well as the `bool` and `string` types that Lingua Franca defines.
+There are several variants of the `lf_set` macro, and the one you should use depends on the type of the output.
+The simple version `lf_set` works for all primitive C type (int, double, etc.) as well as the `bool` and `string` types that Lingua Franca defines.
 For the other variants, see [Sending and Receiving Arrays and Structs](#Sending-and-Receiving-Arrays-and-Structs) below.

 An output may even be set in different reactions of the same reactor at the same tag.
 In this case, one reaction may wish to test whether the previously invoked reaction has set the output.
 It can check `name->is_present` to determine whether the output has been set.
 For example, the following reactor (the test case [TestForPreviousOutput](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/TestForPreviousOutput.lf)) will always produce the output 42: